debaayus/Titanic_survivor_project/README.md

 # Titanic_survivor_project

-Attempted the starter Kaggle project with various implementations with two promising results:
+Attempted the starter Kaggle project with various implementations with promising results for an ensmeble classifier model

-1. Ensemble classififer with soft voting
-2. Multi Layer Perecptron Classifier (large variance)
+I tried the MLPC classifier however, it does not work well due to less quantity of data which causes high training performance but poor generalization.
+Tree based classifiers are more suitable for this problem and work better than other algorithms.
+Few of the classifiers used:
+1. XGBoost
+2. Randomised Forest Trees
+3. Decision Trees
+4. CatBoost

+The best performing classifier hyper-parameters were chosen by a grid search algroithm.

 I perfomed a lot of feature engineering for favourable results which included:
 1. Creating a new feature - family size.